How Sage Reduces Microsoft Azure Hosting Costs Using Autoscaling

 Sage is a leading global supplier of business management software and services for small and midsized businesses, supporting more than 6 million customers worldwide.

-Sage has recently launched a new product, Sage Construction Anywhere, hosted in Windows Azure that marks a step in their plan to embrace the benefits of cloud computing such as reliability, scalability, and availability.
+Sage has recently launched a new product, Sage Construction Anywhere, hosted in Microsoft Azure that marks a step in their plan to embrace the benefits of cloud computing such as reliability, scalability, and availability.
 Sage Construction Anywhere is a cloud-hosted, multi-tenant add-on to their on-premises, market-leading, ERP product "Sage 300 Construction and Real Estate" (Sage 300).
-Sage Construction Anywhere uses the Autoscaling Application Block (which you may have heard referred to as Wasabi) from the Microsoft patterns & practices group to automatically scale Windows Azure roles based on both anticipated levels of demand and on variations in current levels of traffic.
-The goal of this project was to launch a new product running in Windows Azure, and to achieve a number of significant benefits for users of the Sage 300 product:
+Sage Construction Anywhere uses the Autoscaling Application Block (which you may have heard referred to as Wasabi) from the Microsoft patterns & practices group to automatically scale Azure roles based on both anticipated levels of demand and on variations in current levels of traffic.
+The goal of this project was to launch a new product running in Azure, and to achieve a number of significant benefits for users of the Sage 300 product:

 - Increase data mobility.
 To make data that is currently stored in back office systems more readily available to users who are working on-site.